Sonos, Inc. (SONO): What is good about stock?

 Sonos, Inc. (NASDAQ:SONO) trade information

-Sporting 1.24% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 16 when the SONO stock price touched $15.25- or saw a rise of 3.74%.
-Year-to-date, Sonos, Inc. shares have moved -6.02%, while the 5-day performance has seen it change -2.07%.
-Over the past 30 days, the shares of Sonos, Inc. (NASDAQ:SONO) have changed 1.66%.
-Short interest in the company has seen 5.53 Million shares shorted with days to cover at 1.39.
+Despite being -0.78% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 26 when the SONO stock price touched $16.55- or saw a rise of 3.89%.
+Year-to-date, Sonos, Inc. shares have moved 1.84%, while the 5-day performance has seen it change 9.7%.
+Over the past 30 days, the shares of Sonos, Inc. (NASDAQ:SONO) have changed 11.55%.
+Short interest in the company has seen 5.53 Million shares shorted with days to cover at 1.42.

-Wall Street analysts have a consensus price target for the stock at $16.43, which means that the shares’ value could jump 11.92% from current levels.
-The projected low price target is $10 while the price target rests at a high of $20.
-In that case, then, we find that the current price level is +36.24% off the targeted high while a plunge would see the stock lose -31.88% from current levels.

 Sonos, Inc. (SONO) estimates and forecasts